react-navigation/react-navigation/README.md

 #### Is this the only library available for navigation?

 Certainly not!
-There other libraries - which, depending on your needs, can be better or worse suited for your project.
+There are other libraries - which, depending on your needs, can be better or worse suited for your project.
 Read more in the [alternative libraries](https://reactnavigation.org/docs/alternatives.html) documentation, and read React Navigation's [pitch & anti-pitch](https://reactnavigation.org/docs/pitch.html) to understand the tradeoffs.

 #### Can I use this library for web?